 Experts recommend over-ear headphones since they give a better quality of sound and are good at hindering external noise, hence: recommending them as the safer option.

-3. Protecting ears: earbuds or on-ear or Over-ear Headphones
+3. Protecting Ears: earbuds or Headphones

 Both the in-ear and over-ear headphones can easily cause problems to your ears especially if you do not use them properly.
 If you raise the volumes to certain levels you will be putting your ears at risk.